My inexplicable pain

 Fuga Massage Therapy

-The beneficial effect of massage on my finger pain motivated me to keep reading on massage and to practice it at every possible occasion.
+The beneficial effect of massage on my finger pain motivated me to keep reading on massage and to practice it on every possible occasion.
 I attended an evening class at a massage school in Oulu.
-After getting certified as massage therapist, I started my own practice, which I called Fuga Massage Therapy.
-"Fuga" is the original Latin word for fugue, a musical composition in which the same theme is passed on from one voice part to the other, just as in the human body each movement needs the cooperation of many muscles in the right rhythm.
+After my certification as a massage therapist, I started my own practice, which I called Fuga Massage Therapy.
+Fuga is the original Latin word for fugue, a musical composition in which the same theme is passed on from one voice part to the other, just as in the human body each movement needs the cooperation of many muscles in the right rhythm.
 If this cooperation is disturbed, this leads to pain and reduced range of motion.
-I hope that my clients will benefit from my special knowledge and skills and that I can continue to develop via the interaction with my clients.
-For the time being this is my second job, which I only practice in the evenings and the weekends.
-I support my family as a technical specialist at Nokia Siemens Networks.
-The variation between two totally different kinds of work helps to sustain energy and motivation in both jobs.
+I hope that my clients will benefit from my special knowledge and skills and that I can continue to develop myself via the interaction with my clients.
+For almost 10 years I have practised massage alongside my first job, but since 2019 I have been working full time in my own practice.

 My first education was at the Eindhoven University of Technology in the Netherlands.
-Initially I worked for five years as an engineer in the Netherlands, but since 1986 I have worked for Nokia in Finland.
+Initially, I worked for five years as an engineer in the Netherlands and in 1986 I got a job with Nokia in Finland.
 I am used to learning.
-In engineering today's knowledge is not enough for tomorrow.
-Also in massage there is always more to learn.
+In engineering, today’s knowledge is not enough for tomorrow.
+Also in massage and manual therapy there is always more to learn.
 It is like peeling an onion.
 Everybody knows the outer skin, where you feel the pain or other complaints.
 In the basic massage training you learn to treat pain in this skin and only in the muscles.
 This treatment distracts the nervous system, so that the brain forgets the pain for a moment.
-To treat my own finger pain, I had to find the next skin, where the pain hides itself at a quite different place then where you feel it.
+To treat my own finger pain, I had to find the next skin, where the pain hides itself at a different place then where you feel it.
 When you drive the pain away from this skin, the effect lasts for a longer time.
-However, for a permanent improvement you must often treat a third skin.
+For a still longer lasting improvement you must treat a third skin.
 Here lies the hidden tension that overloads the body.
-Much of this tension is contained in the fascia, that is the connective issue that covers all structures in the body, like the muscles, tendons, joints, nerves, bones and inner organs.
-Via the fascia all parts of the body are connected to each other and react to each other.
+Much of this tension is contained in the fascia, that is the connective issue that covers all structures in the body, like muscles, tendons, joints, nerves, bones and inner organs.
+Via the fascia, all parts of the body are connected to each other and react to each other.
 The fascia requires quite different massage techniques than the muscles.
-The technique is also determined by the postural deviations of the client.
-I have learned these massage techniques in weekend courses of the Kinesis institute and from osteopathic text books.
-As a Dutchman I have obtained a good command of foreign languages, which is a great advantage in the acquisition of new knowledge and skills.
+In 2011, I started studying fascial techniques in courses of the Anatomy Trains institute.Two years later I enrolled in a training in Finnish bonesetting in the Kalevala style.
+There, I learned new fascial techniques, which were much softer than those taught in Anatomy Trains.
+I also learned there soft mobilization techniques for a number of joints.
+In 2016, I completed the module Functional Fascial Release of Anatomy Trains (25 training days).
+In the same year I also qualified as Kalevala bonesetter.
+Meanwhile, I had also got interested in soft osteopathic mobilizations.
+Thanks to the hundreds of Kalevala bonesetting treatments I had given, my hands had finally developed enough sensitivity to feel the movements in osteopathic mobilizations.
+And in the Anatomy Trains training I had learned to safely contact deep and sensitive structures in the body with my hands, at places that are forbidden area in Kalevala bonesetting.
+This way I found the fourth skin: all sensitive structures in the body that for some reason have lost their normal mobility and which the body tries to protect with extra tension in muscles and fascia.
+When you are able to find and mobilize that fourth skin, you can work wonders.